 The College cannot guarantee housing for students returning from leaves, transfer or moderated returning students.

-Sophomores and upper-college students who have not moderated (with the exception of transfer students) are guaranteed on-campus housing, as it is clear that students approaching moderation benefit from ready access to faculty, facilities, advisers, mentors, and peers.
+Sophomores and upper-college students who have not moderated (with the exception of transfer students) are required to live on-campus, as it is clear that students approaching moderation benefit from ready access to faculty, facilities, advisers, mentors, and peers.
+Unmoderated students may petition prior to Room Draw for an exception to this policy based on a significant and severe extenuating circumstance.

 Students receiving financial aid should be aware of the possible affects that moving off campus may have on their aid package.